Professional Context

 💡 Expert Advice & Considerations

-Don't rely on AI to replace your clinical judgment, but rather use it to augment your decision-making and free up time for more complex and high-value tasks.
+One of the worst things you can do is lean on this tool to replace your clinical judgment, but rather use it to augment your decision-making and free up time for more complex and high-value tasks.

 Advanced Prompt Library